Joan Ferguson (Wentworth): Season 8

 Following her recovery, Joan is returned to Wentworth under orders from the Minister.
-However, not all is convinced of her new “Kath Maxwell” persona.
+However, not everyone is convinced of her new “Kath Maxwell” persona.
 New General Manager, Ann Reynolds blackmails former Top Dog, Lou Kelly into protecting Joan from the other prisoners in exchange for Lou's transgender boyfriend, Reb receiving HRT medication.
-She later comes face-to-face with Allie, who is now Top Dog, and makes a failed attempt in forcing Joan to face up to her past crimes.
+She later comes face-to-face with Allie, who is now Top Dog, who makes a failed attempt in forcing Joan to face up to her past crimes.

 Joan begins to undergo therapy sessions with Greg Miller which bring about an adverse effect when Joan begins to have hallucinations of a young girl, and decides to withdraw from the sessions in fear of remembering who she once was.
 Greg is convinced that Joan has, in fact, lost her memory and believes that she will be released following her upcoming committal hearing as she can't be held responsible for crimes if she cannot remember.
 Vera, on the other hand, is adamant that Joan is lying and becomes desperate to see that she does not walk free.
 With Allie's assistance, Vera attempts to oust a confession out of Joan by having her drugged with LSD.
 Joan begins to have a severe reaction and her hallucinations of the young girl she has been imagining comes to a violent climax, before she is subdued.
 As she recovers in hospital, the girl appears one last time, uttering the words 'I love you, Mummy', before leaving Joan's mind forever.

 Joan is later falsely accused of stealing a mobile phone and money from Lou for which she is accosted, prompting Lou to kill her pet goldfish which Joan stole from Greg's office.
 The attack evokes a painful memory, where it is revealed that the young girl was actually Joan as a child, witnessing her mother being drowned in a bath by her cruel father.
 Greg testifies in court in favour of Joan's release, despite pressure from Vera, citing that Joan is suffering from traumatic brain damage.
 A furious Vera forces Linda Miles to place Joan in a spit hood for which she experiences flashbacks, regaining her memory, proving that she was suffering from amnesia.
 While looking in the mirror, Joan utters the words "I am Joan Ferguson...
 I am The Freak".